Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "How long?"

-"Not long...You looked like you were dreaming."
+"Not long...
+You looked like you were dreaming."

 Marty nodded and sat up a little more. "...Yeah.
 I was dreaming about the Lads, and they were on a mission of some kind…" she shrugged.
 "Workaholic, I know."

 Adam chuckled.
-"Makes two of us...What do you think they’re doing right now?"
+"Makes two of us...
+What do you think they’re doing right now?"

 Marty smiled lazily.
 "Eh…eating, sleeping, training, shenanigans.
 What else?"